delhoume/BigMars/README.md

 After a while, depending on your Internet connection speed, you should have the 3960 files.
 It took me about one month.

-Step 2 (extract TIFF files)
+## Step 2 Preparing the data

-Each ZIP file contains a 47420 x 47420 uncompressed 1 byte per pixel TIFF image that weights 2254080140 bytes.
+Each ZIP file contains a 47420x47420 uncompressed 1 byte per pixel TIFF image that weights **2254080140** bytes.

 So once decompressed the total would be enormous at 80 To, not counting the ZIP files..